White Flag Award

 4FIT Leisure accepts that organizations, which include young people among its members, are vulnerable to the occurrence of child abuse.
 Below are the procedures for dealing with any welfare or protection issue that may arise.
 Child welfare and the protection of young people is the concern of all adults at all times, irrespective of their role within the organization.

 You should react to all concerns.
-Persons unsure about whether or not certain behaviors are abusive and therefore reportable.
+If persons are unsure about whether or not certain behaviors are abusive, they are therefore reportable.
 Grounds for Concern include a specific indication from a child, a statement from a person who witnessed abuse or an illness, injury or behavior consistent with abuse.
 A report may be made by any member in the centre, but should be passed on to the Designated Leisure Person.
 Child Protection Officers are Theresa Lamoh (Female Officer) & DLS Ciaran Clarke (Male Officer) & Deputy DLS PJ Malone who may in turn have to pass the concern to the local authorities.

 We have disability parking at the front entrance, steps & railing into the pool and disability changing rooms.